This page still contains 2016 information. Stay tuned for 2019’s gallery exhibit and performance showcase!

-The Petapan exhibit will be displayed in the Dieppe Arts & Culture Centre’s gallery for the month of June.
-There will be a gallery reception at 7pm on Thursday, June 16th.
+The 2016 Petapan exhibit was displayed in the Dieppe Arts & Culture Centre’s gallery for the month of June.
+A reception took place Thursday, June 16th.

 Wsitqamu | Nunak | Ktahkomiq | Land

 The Land is Our Story and We Are the Land

 Curators | Raven Davis and Aiden Gillis

 This exhibition seeks to demonstrate different perspectives Indigenous people on and off reserve from Atlantic Canada perceive LAND and their relationship to it.
 This multidisciplinary moment, each field of space, common and traditional use, science, politics, spirituality, tradition and culture – is everything that makes up a unique ability to see LAND differently.
 LAND is within us not just below us.
 It holds our stories and the way we’ve been taught outside of institutional academic constructs.
 It is our governance, our substance and our livelihood.
 It is what we will leave to our children and grandchildren and the absolute reason why we protect it with such devoted and fierce determination.